FAQs on blood plasma

 What is blood plasma?

-Plasma makes up 55% of blood, and is one of the most critical components, as it carries cells and proteins throughout the body.
-Plasma is often given to trauma, burn, or shock patients, but is also used to create plasma protein therapies that are used to help treat a wide variety of chronic, rare diseases like blood clotting disorders and immune system conditions.
+Blood is made up of red blood cells, white blood cells, platelets, and plasma.
+Plasma makes up 55% of blood, and is one of its most critical components, as it carries cells and proteins throughout the body.
+Though blood is red when it comes out of the body, plasma is a light yellow liquid.
+Plasma is 90% water but also contains essential enzymes, proteins, and salt.
+Plasma is often given to trauma, burn, or shock patients, but is also used to create plasma protein therapies that treat a wide variety of chronic, rare diseases like blood clotting disorders and immune system conditions.
 Plasma-derived therapies are made from donated human plasma and are used to replace missing or deficient proteins in individuals, which provides them the ability to lead healthier lives.

 Is it safe to donate plasma?

-What happens to my plasma after I donate it?
+What happens to my plasma after I donate it and who does it help??

 How often can I donate plasma?